Sarthak541/Synthetic_Data_Generator/README.md

-# Staging Table Creator & Data Generator for PAS
+# Staging Table Creator & Data Generator

 This project reads DDL definitions from an Excel file, creates staging tables in a PostgreSQL database, and populates them with synthetic life insurance data generated using a locally running LLM (`gemma3` via OpenAI-compatible API).